TinySquid/game-of-life/README.md

 - ~~Refactor save/load system (ultimately will require some refactoring of the Grid class as well)~~ -> Done!
   - ~~Maybe switch to using indexDB to store saved presets instead of saving to file?~~ -> Done!
 (Using Dexie)
 - Darkmode because who doesn't love it?
-- Refactor styling and make app mobile friendly...
+- ~~Refactor styling and make app mobile friendly...~~ -> \*Done-ish (Need to dynamically change canvas through js because of how the touch event works, and I don't want to remove the drawing capability)
 - Refactor logic to be O(n) where n is the number of "changed" cells only.
 Right now it bruteforces the whole grid O(n^2).
 Previous attempts at re-rendering changed cells only caused weird canvas bugs that made cells stretch across the screen for some reason.